 Explore the vast cultural landscape

 When you step outside, you are greeted with a unique cultural landscape which overlooks the village of Sør Fron and the majestic river Lågen.
 The garden at Dale Gudbrands Gard is in spectacular bloom during the summer months, with long sweeping lawns and historic Viking graves.

 There are a number of burial mounds within the hotel grounds, which are believed to contain the remains of some of the powerful members of the Gudbrand family who ran the farm and the area for hundreds of years.
 The size and shape of the mound illustrated the person’s standing in society.
 A small stone circle is also located within the grounds, and is an indication of ancient settlement.

 How to get here

-By road from Lillehammer, Dale Gudbrands Gard can be found along the E6, direction Trondheim, approx. 7 minutes north of Ringebu town centre.
+By road from Lillehammer, Dale Gudbrands Gard can be found just off the E6, at Hundorp, direction Trondheim, approx. 7 minutes north of Ringebu town centre.
 The farm is signposted with the official brown signs indicating an attraction, and offers easy access and ample parking.

 Posted by Bente S. Kvamme